 “The Christian and Missionary Alliance in the United States does not “have” Hmong churches, Vietnamese churches, African churches, Japanese churches, Arabic-speaking churches, and so forth.
 There is no single corporate entity that possesses local congregations.
 The Church is the Bride of Christ.
 We do not own Englishspeaking churches or Spanish-speaking churches.
 Yes, The Alliance in the United States is a Spanish-speaking church.
 In some congregations, we speak Creole.
 We are an Arabic-speaking, a Jorai- and Radai-speaking, an Amharic-speaking, a Navajo-speaking, an English-speaking, a Mandarin-speaking, a Cantonese-speaking, and a Japanese-speaking church.
 The U.S. Alliance family is Cambodian, Laotian, Thai, Portuguese, Dakota, and Ojibwa.
 Together we constitute the Alliance family—a remarkable testimony to the power of the gospel to reconcile and bring together a vast array of redeemed men and women in common Christian community and mission” -Rev. Daniel R. Wetzel, CMA Vice President

 Church: As revealed in His word, the church is a mandate from God.
 It is more than a building and more than just Sunday worship.
-As such, the church is God’s will to have man seek after Him.
+Church is the BODY OF CHRIST, Christ is the HEAD of that body.
+As such, each individual person is an essential part of His body.
 We exist because of God’s grace and because of that grace, we choose to share it with others.
-We pray that as you learn more about us, you will see the grace and love of God amongst us as we live this life that Christ have called us to live.
+We pray that as you learn more about us, you will see the grace and love of God amongst us as we live this life that Christ has called us to live.